Thanushree4104/FlexiFund/README.md

   Provides quick, low-barrier microloans with repayment schedules aligned to the borrower’s income cycles—helping ensure sustainable growth without cash flow stress.

 - **Flexible Repayment Options**
-  Customizable repayment plans designed to accommodate the dynamic financial patterns of small business operation.
-(Royalty Inspired Loan Repayment)
+  Customizable repayment plans designed to accommodate the dynamic financial patterns of small business operations.

 - **User-Friendly & Scalable**
   Designed with simplicity and scalability in mind, allowing entrepreneurs to focus on business growth rather than paperwork.